2015 Gold King Mine waste water spill: Secondary spill

-In July 2018, a truck carrying waste water from a temporary treatment plant crashed into a nearby creek in the Gold King Mine area, spilling nine cubic yards of sludge back into the area.
-The truck was hauling the waste to a new storage facility by Silverton, after a similar plant in Durango ran out of room.
+In July 2018, a truck carrying waste water from a temporary treatment plant crashed into a creek near the mine, spilling 9 cuyd of sludge back into the area.
+The truck was hauling the waste to a new storage facility by Silverton, after another site near Howardsville, Colorado ran out of room.

 Monetary compensation

 Navajo Nation

-The effects of the Gold King Mine spill on the Navajo Nation has included damage to their crops, home gardens, and cattle herds.
+The effects of the mine spill on the Navajo Nation has included damage to their crops, home gardens, and cattle herds.
 The Navajo Nation ceased irrigating their crops from the San Juan River on August 7, 2015.
-While San Juan County in New Mexico lifted the ban on water from the San Juan River on August 15, 2015, the President of the Navajo Nation, Russell Begaye, who had ongoing concerns about the water's safety, did not lift the Navajo Nation's ban until August 21, 2015.
+While San Juan County in New Mexico lifted the ban on water from the San Juan River on August 15, 2015, Navajo Nation President Begaye, who had ongoing concerns about the water's safety, did not lift the Navajo Nation's ban until August 21, 2015.
 This followed the Navajo Nation's EPA completing its testing of the water.
-During this time, the US EPA had water delivered to the Navajo Nation.
+During this time, the U.S. EPA had water delivered to the Navajo Nation.

 An estimated 2,000 Navajo farmers and ranchers were affected directly by the closing of the canals after the spill.
 While water was trucked into the area to provide water to fields, many home gardens and some remote farms did not receive any assistance.
 They suffered widespread crop damage.

 The EPA and the Navajo Nation are still disputing how to fairly compensate the Navajo for the damage caused by the spill.
 As of April 22, 2016, the Navajo Nation has been compensated a total of $150,000 by the EPA, according to testimony at hearings of the Senate Committee on Indian Affairs.
 According to President Begaye, this is only 8% of the costs incurred by the Navajo Nation.
 According to Senator John McCain, the Navajo Nation could incur up to $335 million in costs related to the spill.

 Lawsuits

-A number of lawsuits have been filed against the EPA since the Gold King Mine spill transpired.
+A number of lawsuits have been filed against the EPA since the mine spill transpired.
 New Mexico is seeking compensation in the amount of $130 million, Utah is seeking compensation in the amount of $1.9 billion, and the Navajo Nation is seeking compensation in the amount of $130 million.
 At first the EPA recommended people affected by the spill to file claims, however they retracted this statement in January 2017.
-The EPA is now motioning to dismiss all lawsuits, stating that they have paid enough through the $29 million they have spent to clean up the Animas River and other contaminated areas.
+The EPA moved to dismiss all lawsuits in 2018, stating that they paid enough through the $29 million they spent to clean up the Animas River and other contaminated areas.
 EPA officials say they have immunity under the Federal Tort Claims Act and therefore do not owe more compensation.